 Because the legal standard in Orange County for hostile work environment sexual harassment is severe OR pervasive, even a single instance of harassment can be enough, if it is SEVERE enough.
 Contrastingly, less severe conduct is actionable if it is PERVASIVE enough.

 Who Is Doing the Harassing?
 (Supervisor versus Co-Worker)

-In California, if the harassment is by a supervisor, the employer will be held strictly liable.
+In Orange County, if the harassment is by a supervisor, the employer will be held strictly liable.
 In other words, if the employee can prove 1) that unlawful harassment occurred and 2) that it was by a supervisor, the employer will have no defense to liability.
 On the other hand, if the harasser is a co-worker, the employer will be liable only if a supervisor knew or should have known of the harassment and failed to take corrective action.